pascalghanimi/Injury-Prediction-in-Runners/README.md

 ### Overview
 This project focuses on predicting injuries in athletes using machine learning models.
 The goal is to compare different boosting algorithms—**XGBoost, LightGBM, and CatBoost**—and evaluate their performance across different feature sets.
 Additionally, an **ensemble approach** is implemented to combine the strengths of multiple models for improved prediction accuracy.

+### Purpose
+To build on previous work in injury prediction, this project aimed not only to replicate but also to improve existing models by systematically comparing different boosting algorithms and feature sets.
+Special attention was given to evaluating the predictive value of subjective (self-reported) versus objective (measured) training features, as well as exploring how different temporal resolutions (daily vs. weekly data) affect model performance.

 ## Models Implemented

 ### 1. XGBoost